Sid10july/TutorLoop/Tutor_Loop_zip/Tutor Loop 10-3-21/README.md

-# TutorLoop: The Use cases
+# TutorLoop: The Use Cases
-This product was created to help Singh's Tutoring Center in Delhi, India amidst the covid pandemic.
+This product was created to help Singh's Tutoring Center in Delhi, India amidst the COVID pandemic.
 Its final use cases are as follows:

     1.User Registration and Authentication: